mlabuda2/nf-tower-docs/docs/functionality_matrix/functionality_matrix.md

 | 22.2.0 | j17-22.06.1-edge | 22.06.1-edge |
 -----

-If no Nextflow version is specified in your configuration, Tower defaults to the baseline versions outlined above.
+If no Nextflow version is specified in your configuration, Tower defaults to the baseline version outlined above.

+### Tower / Tower CLI version compatibility

+Each version of Tower is compatible with the latest version of Tower CLI at the time of release.